 - Scroll to the right and select the ‘Settings’ menu.

 - Next, head over to the ‘System’ tab > Select ‘Console info’.

 - Choose ‘Reset console’ > Select ‘Reset and Keep My Games & Apps’.

-- If in case, the game is still having issue with the error, go to the ‘My games & apps’.
+- If, in case, the game is still having issues with the error, go to ‘My games & apps’.

 - Highlight the problematic game > Press the Start button on your controller.

-- Now, select ‘Uninstall’ > Scroll down to the ‘Full library’ tab.
+- Select ‘Uninstall’ > Scroll down to the ‘Full library’ tab.